 The volume of trade between Switzerland and Kosovo is relatively modest.
 Swiss investment in Kosovo mainly involves small and medium-sized enterprises (SMEs).
 While Switzerland is now the sixth largest export destination for Kosovar goods, it has become the top export destination for Kosovar services in the areas of information and communication technology and business process outsourcing (BPO).
 Kosovo has become a nearshoring destination for Swiss companies in recent years.

 Cooperation in education, research and innovation

 Researchers and artists from Kosovo may apply to the State Secretariat for Education Research and Innovation (SERI) for Swiss Government Excellence Scholarships.

 Peacebuilding and human rights

-Switzerland seeks to promote political dialogue, the integration of minorities and reconciliation efforts.
+Switzerland seeks to promote political dialogue, the integration of minorities and efforts to deal with the past.
 It also works to reinforce democratic institutions and is engaged in humanitarian mine clearance work.

 Development cooperation and humanitarian aid

-Switzerland promotes exchanges and dialogue between artists in both countries.
+Switzerland promotes exchange and dialogue between artists of both countries and is the largest bilateral donor supporting Kosovo's cultural scene.
 The Swiss embassy organises and supports small-scale cultural projects and is actively involved in Francophonie-related events and the German Language Days.

 Swiss nationals in Kosovo